axdyv/PANW-Mood-Journal/README.md

 ## 📌 Overview

 ChatGPT and Google Gemini 3 was utilized to help generate ambiguous entries, generate basic code solutions, create comments/improve readibility of the code, and verify the feasibility of ideas.
+All generated code outputs were verified using a series of system tests and thoroughly checked for bugs and security risks.

 The PANW Mood Journal Project is an NLP-driven system that analyzes free-form journal text and assigns two-dimensional emotional labels: